Lockdown: 2009 swine flu pandemic

-A lockdown was implemented in Mexico from April 30 to May 5, 2009 in response to the 2009 swine flu pandemic.
+A lockdown was implemented in Mexico from 30 April to 5 May 2009 in response to the 2009 swine flu pandemic.

 COVID-19 pandemic

+In March 2020, the entire Uusimaa region was temporarily isolated from the rest of Finland by government decision due to increased COVID-19 infections.
+Picture of the checkpoint at the Myrskylä and Orimattila border.

 During the COVID-19 pandemic, the term lockdown was used for actions related to mass quarantines or stay-at-home orders.
-The first lockdown during the pandemic was implemented in Wuhan on January 23, 2020.
+The first lockdown during the pandemic was implemented in Wuhan on 23 January 2020.
 By early April 2020, 3.9 billion people worldwide were under some form of lockdown—more than half the world's population.
 By late April, around 300 million people were under lockdown in European countries, while around 200 million people were under lockdown in Latin America.
 Nearly 300 million people, or about 90 per cent of the population, were under some form of lockdown in the United States, and 1.3 billion people have been under lockdown in India.

 The lockdown in the Philippines started on 14 March 2020 and is one of the longest and strictest lockdowns with varying levels of community quarantine being imposed on all major islands and cities.
-Similarly the lockdown in South Africa started on 27 March 2020 and progressed through various levels.
+Similarly, the lockdown in South Africa started on 27 March 2020 and progressed through various levels.
 It is also one of the strictest lockdowns in the world with cigarettes and alcohol banned throughout.

 Typical scenarios

 Schools

 Lockdown procedures vary by site and country.
 Generally, a lockdown means that interior and exterior doors are locked, and all students and staff must remain in their location from the time the lockdown is announced.
 In some locations, windows are covered, and students stand at the back of the classroom or away from windows.

-Since the Columbine shooting in 1999 and the September 11, 2001 attacks, lockdown procedures in schools have been changing.
+Since the Columbine shooting in 1999 and the 11 September 2001 attacks, lockdown procedures in schools have been changing.
 Some schools direct teachers to continue with standard procedures while remaining quiet, while some recommend an active approach against threats.